Tiruchirappalli, Tamil Nadu, India Verified Supplier

-We offer the best product range of Turmeric and Turmeric Finger.
+We offer a complete product range of Turmeric Finger and Cinnamon Sticks

 The Turmeric Finger that we offer can be easily ground to produce a fine powder that can be used to add flavour and colour to a dish.
 Good quality turmeric can sometimes also be used as a dye or colouring agent and in the manufacture of certain natural and herbal medicines.
 Good packaging and timely delivery of orders are guaranteed.
 Details : The Turmeric Finger when grounded in to fine powder serves as key ingredients in most of the foods and provide it with flavor and color.
 The turmeric finger is the purest form of turmeric and is used in medicines, food and dyeing processes.
 The product is sourced from the farmers who grow the crop in natural and organic manner.
 Turmeric or Curcuma Longa is a member of the ginger family and is a handsome perennial with large lily-like leaves and clusters of flowers in spikes.
 A robust perennial grows to a height of 1 m (3 ft), and turmeric is usually propagated from figures or small sections of rhizomes from the previous years growth, Turmeric is most often sole dried and ground.